 7. Use body oil instead of body lotion!
 Body lotions are made primarily of water!
 So instead of lathering a body lotion that is full of chemicals, why not just retain the moisture that's in your body.
 Apply a body oil on your wet skin after showering ( the key word here is WET skin) to retain and lock the water and moisture that is in and on your body.
 Your skin will feel silky smooth all day long.
 Click this link to get my simple DIY body oil recipe

 8. Take a daily fish oil supplement ( there are vegan options as well).
-Fish oil is full of fatty acid and will help hydrate dry skin and nails from the inside oil.
+Fish oil is full of fatty acid and will help hydrate dry skin and nails from the inside out.
 It personally has made a huge difference for me.

 9. Wear sunscreen daily, even on cloudy days!
 You need to protect your skin from the sun year round.
-You might be tempted to skip sunscreen in the winter but the reflection of the rays on snow is very strong and can cause the sunburn and skin damage which will lead to premature aging and not to mention skin cancer.
+You might be tempted to skip sunscreen in the winter but the reflection of the rays on snow is very strong and can cause sunburn and skin damage, which will lead to premature aging and not to mention skin cancer.

 Please share your own tips in the comments